Janmejay16/Fyyur-artist-hiring/README.md

 Highlight folders:
 * `templates/pages` -- (Already complete.)
 Defines the pages that are rendered to the site.
 These templates render views based on data passed into the template’s view, in the controllers defined in `app.py`.
 These pages successfully represent the data to the user, and are already defined for you.
-* `templates/layouts` -- (Already complete.)
-Defines the layout that a page can be contained in to define footer and header code for a given page.
+* `templates/layouts` -- Defines the layout that a page can be contained in to define footer and header code for a given page.
-* `templates/forms` -- (Already complete.)
-Defines the forms used to create new artists, shows, and venues.
+* `templates/forms` --  Defines the forms used to create new artists, shows, and venues.
-* `app.py` -- (Missing functionality.)
-Defines routes that match the user’s URL, and controllers which handle data and renders views to the user.
+* `app.py` --  Defines routes that match the user’s URL, and controllers which handle data and renders views to the user.
 This is the main file you will be working on to connect to and manipulate the database and render views with data to the user, based on the URL.
-* Models in `app.py` -- (Missing functionality.)
-Defines the data models that set up the database tables.
+* Models in `app.py` --  Defines the data models that set up the database tables.
-* `config.py` -- (Missing functionality.)
-Stores configuration variables and instructions, separate from the main application code.
+* `config.py` -- Stores configuration variables and instructions, separate from the main application code.
 This is where you will need to connect to the database.

 Instructions